premekkoch/github-service/README.md

 ----------

 ### 1. Simple use:
-Inject an service to presenter
+Inject an service into presenter
 ```
   /** @var PremekKoch\GitHubService @inject */
   public $githubService;
 ```
-and than call service method
+and then call service method
 ```
 	:
   $file = 'test.md';
-  $this->githubService->->getFileLastCommit($file, TRUE);
+  $this->githubService->getFileLastCommit($file, TRUE);
 	:
 ```

 By setting second parameter "useCache" you can decide, if you want to get cashed or "live" data.
-If this parameter is set to FALSE, cache is refreshed automaticaly for this file.
+If this parameter is set to FALSE, GitHub API is called and cache is refreshed automaticaly for this file.

 ### 2. Cache refresh:
 Simply call